Blog

 Unlike the traditional web, where data is stored on centralized servers, IPFS aims to create a decentralized network.
 It uses a content-addressed system, where each piece of content or data is identified by a unique hash called Content Identifier (CID).
 This means the content is saved and retrieved based on its hash rather than its location, making it much more difficult to censor or manipulate.

-Here are some of the key components of the IPFS technology:
+Key components of the IPFS technology:

 Distributed Hash Tables — Distributed hash tables are a key component of IPFS as they help make the file-sharing network decentralized, scalable, secure, and fault-tolerant.
 This is because distributed hash tables disperse data over a vast network in the form of key/value pairs.
 DHTs also facilitate reliable and efficient searching among various nodes.
 There are three types of key-value pairings that are mapped using the DHT such as Provider records, IPNS records and Peer records.